-The Training Program Faculty is composed of the Director of Education and Training, the System Administrator, the Director of Outpatient Operations, the Director of Inpatient Operations, the Associate Directors of Outpatient Operations (Administrative and Clinical), Clinical Training Committee, and additional licensed faculty involved in the direct individual supervision of the fellow during each academic year.
+The Training Program Faculty is composed of the Director of Education and Training, the Vice President or Behavioral Health, the Director of Outpatient Operations, the Director of Inpatient Operations, the Associate Directors of Outpatient Operations (Administrative and Clinical), Clinical Training Committee, and additional licensed faculty involved in the direct individual supervision of the trainees during each academic year.
 All Baptist Behavioral Health staff may be involved in direct teaching or supervision of interns.
 Additionally, Social Workers, Psychiatric Nurses, and Psychiatrists are available to enhance training and supervision experiences.